 A big problem in the state and the nation involves health care costs, according to Carney.
 Former Gov. Jack Markell was unsuccessful in his proposals to rein in soaring health care costs for state employees.
 Carney made no reference to that effort.

-Kelly said he looks forward to what he hopes is a more rational process under new New Castle Executive Tom Gordon and Carney.
+Kelly said he looks forward to what he hopes is a more rational process under new New Castle Executive Matt Meyer and Carney.

 One of the development success stories is the Town of Middletown, with panel member Kenneth Branner describing the municipality’s strategy.